sassyvania/Blasphemous-Randomizer-Maptracker/README.md

   Evening out the locations so they don't look all wobbly

   Auto-tracking?
 (I have no idea where to even start with this right now, feel free to give me a push in the right direction, or if you want to collab on it, let me know!)

-## License

-Feel free to use this template without credit for all your PopTracker packs!